cmdruid/tapscript/README.md

   },
   util : {
     // Get the transaction Id of a transaction. getTxid : (txdata : TxData | Bytes) => Buff,
+    // Parse a scriptPubKey and get the type plus hash data. readScriptPubKey : (script : ScriptData) => ScriptPubKeyData,
     // Parse an array of witness data into named values. readWitness : (witness : ScriptData[])  => WitnessData }
 }

 interface TxData {
-  version  : number           // The transaction verion. vin      : InputData[]      // Ann array of transaction inputs. vout     : OutputData[]     // An array of transaction outputs. locktime : LockData         // The locktime of the transaction.
+  version  ?: number           // The transaction verion.
+Defaults to version 2. vin       : InputData[]      // An array of transaction inputs. vout      : OutputData[]     // An array of transaction outputs. locktime ?: LockData         // The locktime of the transaction.
+Defautls to 0.
 }

 interface InputData {